 Most teams lose time because they do the steps out of order.
 Use this sequence.

-• Step 5: Track what AI is already sending and double down
+Step 5: Build topical authority and double down

 That is the full system.
 Now we break each step into clear actions.